What is Hacking in Cyber Security?

 Why Ethical Hacking?

 • Information is one of the most valuable assets of an organization.
-Keeping information secure can protect an organization’s image and save an organization a lot of money.
+Keeping it secure protects the organization’s image and saves money.

-• Fake hacking can lead to loss of business for organizations that deal in finance such as PayPal.
-Ethical hacking puts them a step ahead of the cyber criminals who would otherwise lead to loss of business.
+• Fake or malicious hacking can cause loss of business for organizations that handle finance, such as PayPal.
+Ethical hacking keeps them a step ahead of the cybercriminals who would otherwise cause that loss.

 Legality of Ethical Hacking

-Ethical Hacking is legal if the hacker abides by the rules stipulated in the above section on the definition of ethical hacking.
-The International Council of E-Commerce Consultants (EC-Council) provides a certification program that tests individual’s skills.
-Those who pass the examination are awarded with certificates.
-The certificates are supposed to be renewed after some time.
+Ethical hacking is legal as long as the hacker abides by the rules defined in the section above.
+The International Council of E-Commerce Consultants (EC-Council) provides a certification program that tests an individual’s skills.
+Those who pass the examination are awarded certificates, which must be renewed periodically.

 What is Cyber Crime?